 STEP 3: Initiation of Antipsychotic Therapy

-- Antipsychotic agents are also designed to balance abnormal chemical levels in the brain.
+- Antipsychotic agents are designed to balance abnormal chemical levels in the brain.

-- There are two “atypical” antipsychotic medications that are considered safe for PD patients.
-They cause limited worsening of Parkinsonian symptoms while treating psychosis.
-These medications are clozapine (Clozaril ®) and quetiapine (Seroquel ®).
+- There are now three antipsychotic medications that are considered safe for people with PD.
+They cause limited worsening of Parkinsonian symptoms while treating hallucinations and delusions.
+These medications are pimavanersin (NuplazidTM), clozapine (Clozaril ®) and quetiapine (Seroquel ®).

-- Clozapine was once considered the best antipsychotic medication for PD patients.
+- Clozapine was once considered the best antipsychotic medication for people with PD.

-- However, due to a rare yet serious side effect known as agranulocytosis, it is now primarily used if quetiapine is not tolerated or effective.
+- However, due to a rare yet serious side effect known as agranulocytosis - a reduction in white blood cells that interferes with the body's ability to fight infection - it is now primarily used if quetiapine is not tolerated or effective.

 - Patients on clozapine are required to get weekly blood tests for the first six months and then every two weeks to monitor white blood cell levels.

 - Quetiapine is similar to clozapine in its ability to reduce psychosis without causing significant worsening of motor symptoms.
-However, it does not cause agranulocytosis and is therefore, the first choice for many clinicians.
+However, it does not cause agranulocytosis and was therefore the first choice for many clinicians until the FDA approved pimavanserin.

 Risperidone and Olanzapine